Lava Lamp Science Project

 Break up a fizzy tablet and drop it into the container and watch your lava lamp come to life!

-Try making a glow-in-the dark lava lamp by using quinine water (and no food coloring) instead of tap water.
+Want to experiment more?
+Try making a glow-in-the dark lava lamp.
+Instead of tap water, use quinine water (aka tonic water) and no food coloring.
 Place your lava lamp under a blacklight to light it up!